Kachi-Awaji/GIT-intro/Lesson-4.md

 The output indicates that we have commited our changes to a branch called _master_.
 We will talk about branches in a future lesson, but it's good to remember that every git repository begins on a _master_ branch.

 _(root-commit)_ signifies that this is our first commit.
-Beside is a list of what looks like random numbers and letters.
+On its' right, there is what looks like a bunch of random numbers and letters.
 What you have on your system would probably be different from mine.
 What do they mean?

 Every time you make a commit, __Git__ gives that commit a special name to identify.
 This name is generated using your content, and will uniquely identify the commit in the repository.
-Technically, it is called a __SHA-1 checksum__.
+Technically, it is called a __SHA-1 hash__.

 ## Working on our project files
 Next, we will begin to add code to our files.
 Add the code below to your project files.